A self-aware lawyer is a higher performing lawyer.

 I teach how to become one.

-When lawyers concentrate on their work, they are in a meditative state.
+When attorneys concentrate on their work, they are in a meditative state.

 A decade ago, I wondered whether attorneys could learn to self-regulate within their law practice the way yogis self-regulate within their meditation practice.
-We’re not talkng about chanting OM! or burning incense here, but about noticing and controlling internal reactions sparked by external stressors.
+We’re not talking about chanting OM or burning incense here, but about noticing and controlling internal reactions sparked by external stressors.

 I championed such skill sets with my first program, Mindfulness for the Adversarial Mind.
 Then I took a deep dive into how first-rate adversaries become undeterred.
-I emerged with practical wisdoms that will boost any lawyer’s resolve.
-You can read about them in my recently published law review article, Supreme Court Samurai: A Profile of Justice Holmes As A Zen Warrior.
-Now, law firms book me to show their attorneys how to build and sustain adversarial performance.
+I emerged with practical wisdoms that can boost any lawyer’s resolve—read about them in my recently published law review article, Supreme Court Samurai: A Profile of Justice Holmes As A Zen Warrior.
+Now, law firms book me to present programs that elevate their lawyers’ performance.

 —John Marcoux